Connected Lines Helping Creative People

 Crossbar - X-shaped splat.

-Crosspiece - single flat vertical slat.
+Crosspiece - Single flat vertical slat.

-Lyre - lyre-shaped central splat.
+Lyre - Lyre-shaped central splat.

-Scroll - curved X-shaped splat.
+Scroll Back - Curved X-shaped splat.

 Chair Leg